 Ethiopia Hambela Natural Organic

 Aromas of cherry and vanilla - clean and fruity but not overpowering.
-Flavors of cherry cordial, cola and clove.
+Flavors of amaretto, dried fruit, coconut, blackberry and roasted almond.
 Smooth, clean finish and easy cupping.
 A significant and complex fruit penetration without being overwhelming.
 A refined and clean Ethiopia Natural.

 This coffee is unique in that it comes from a single estate in Ethiopia (Hambela) - the majority of coffees sourced from this country are from washing stations or cooperatives, where coffee from many smaller farms from around the region is processed and sold as a lot.
 Hambela is owned by the METAD Agricultural Development PLC, a family run business; the land on which it sits was awarded to Muluemebet Emiru, the first African female pilot, after World War II.
 Her descendents now run the estate and farm, with Aman Adinew at the helm of METAD.
 Adinew (Emiru's grandson) is one of the founding executives of the Ethiopian Commodity Exchange, the dominant organization in Ethiopia for commerce and trading.
 METAD plays an active roll in the local community: their workforce is over 70% women, and they provide healthcare for employees, award university scholarships and sponsor an elementary school with over 700 students.
 Quality and certification premiums have also helped METAD build roads and community centers, and they have expanded an "out-grower" program designed to provide technical assistance, farm equipment and certification programs for more than 5,000 local farmers.